How to Write the College of Charleston Essays 2025-2026

 Prompt 2 (required for some applicants): Are there any anomalies or extenuating circumstances that you’d like us to consider when we review your application?

+Your answer to this question is required if you have 1) graduated early, 2) taken a gap semester or year, or 3) are completing a post-graduate year.
 If you fit into one of those categories, please describe your activities during that period.
 If none of those apply to you, answering this question is optional.
-(400 words)
+(400 words) Required for some applicants

 Honors College Applicants, Required

 Prompt: Consider the following individual identity descriptors: creator, doer, explorer, change agent, seeker.
 Choose one of these descriptors that best encapsulates your core identity.
 Provide 2-3 concrete examples of how the descriptor you chose reflects your identity.
 This is your opportunity to share a meaningful experience, a unique interest, or your involvement in a diverse community.
 How might this core identity translate into action as a scholar-citizen at the College of Charleston?
 In what ways do you hope to develop your core identity during college?
-(500-650 words)
+(500-650 words) Required

-Prompt 1 (Optional)
+Prompt 1 (optional)

 Many students apply to the College of Charleston based on our location, size, reputation, beautiful campus, and nice climate.
 While these are all important considerations in choosing a college, why is the College of Charleston a particularly good match for you?
-(750 words)
+(350 words)

-This is a “Why This College” essay, but with more space (750 words) than usual to elaborate on your connection to the College of Charleston.
+This is a “Why This College” essay, but with more space (350 words) than usual to elaborate on your connection to the College of Charleston.
 They are asking you to reflect on specific academic programs, extracurricular opportunities, and personal experiences that make the College of Charleston stand out for you.

-• What academic programs, majors, or professors at the College of Charleston excite you?
+- What academic programs, majors, or professors at the College of Charleston excite you?
 How do they align with your goals?

-• What aspects of the campus culture (clubs, student organizations, or service opportunities) are particularly appealing, and why do you see yourself thriving there?
+- What aspects of the campus culture (clubs, student organizations, or service opportunities) are particularly appealing, and why do you see yourself thriving there?

-• How do Charleston’s historical and cultural settings enhance your personal and academic growth?
+- How do Charleston’s historical and cultural settings enhance your personal and academic growth?

-• In what ways does the College of Charleston’s mission resonate with your personal values and career aspirations?
+- In what ways does the College of Charleston’s mission resonate with your personal values and career aspirations?

 What Makes a Good Response